carpentries-incubator/geospatial-python/_episodes/XX-access-data.md

 exercises: TODO
 questions:
 - "Where can I find open satellite data?"
-- "How do I query a STAC API using metadata filters?"
+- "How do I search for satellite imagery with the STAC API?"
 - "How do I fetch remote raster datasets using Python?"
 objectives:
-- "Search public repositories of satellite imagery using Python."
+- "Search public STAC repositories of satellite imagery using Python."
 - "Inspect the search result metadata."
 - "Download (a subset of) the assets available for a satellite scene."
 - "Open the satellite imagery as raster data and setup some raster calculations."